fairnightzz/choochoo-os/README-K3.md

 # 1 Overview
 This is **Kernel Part 3** of CS452 W24 @UWaterloo.
 We added to the implementation of the Kernel that allows for event notification, clockserver functionality, and an idle task.
 Hope you like it :)

+NOTE: Compiler optimization and caches are turned on.
+Refer to `README-K2.md` for how to turn it off.

 # 2 Hash Commit & Testing
 Run the following on a `linux.student.cs` environment:
 ```bash